What toys are safe to leave in a dog crate

 Before committing to a purchase, observe how your furry friend interacts with similar items.
 I recall introducing a rubber ball to my canine companion, only to find it shredded within days.
 This experience taught me the importance of trial and error.
 If possible, read reviews or consult fellow pet owners to gauge durability and resistance.
 Some manufacturers even offer guarantees against chewing damage, which can be a great indicator of quality.

-See also Does egg shell good for dogs
+See also Is pumpkin good for dogs with ibs

 Size Considerations for Crate Toys